John H. Spencer

-In this remarkable memoir, William H. Spencer offers an unparalleled insider’s account of Ethiopia during the Haile Selassie era, drawing on his pivotal role as the Emperor’s legal advisor.
-The book provides a meticulously detailed narrative of the inner workings of the imperial court and Ethiopia’s complex foreign relations.
-It offers a rare, objective perspective on key historical events, including the lead-up to the Second Italo-Ethiopian War, the country’s liberation by British forces, and the federation with Eritrea.
+In this memoir, Spencer offers an account of Ethiopia during the Haile Selassie era, drawing on his role as the Emperor's legal advisor.
+The book provides a narrative of the inner workings of the imperial court and Ethiopia's complex foreign relations.
+It offers his perspective on the lead up to the Second Italo-Ethiopian War, the country's liberation by British forces, and the federation with Eritrea.

-Spencer stands as one of Ethiopia’s unsung heroes.
-Through his incisive legal mind and relentless commitment, he was instrumental in securing Ethiopia’s territorial integrity—particularly in regaining access to the sea and the Ogaden—through delicate negotiations with both the British and the United Nations.
+His negotiations with both the British and the United Nations helped to secure Ethiopia's territorial integrity, particularly in regaining access to the sea and the Ogaden.